JossWhittle/XKCD_Stitcher/README.md

 # Usage

-	-p --path    : The path to the folder containing the image tiles -r --rebuild : Tells the program to rebuild the resize cache based on the given image directory -o --outline : Do you want the outline on squares on by default.
+	-p --path [dir] : The path to the folder containing the image tiles -r --rebuild    : Tells the program to rebuild the resize cache based on the given image directory -o --outline    : Do you want the outline on squares on by default.
 Can be toggled using the (O) key -c --cross      : Do you want the crosshair on by default.
 Can be toggled using the (C) key

+	-l --load [1-4] : Tells the program to pre-load and cache tiles to speed up rendering : This gives a performance boost at the cost of a lot of memory : 1 = Caching of 16px textures
+					: 2 = 64px
+					: 3 = 512px (This is a really good setting on a high-spec system) : 4 = 2048px (Not recommended!)

+	-1 --1920		: Sets the resolution to 1920x1080 (windowed)
+	-2 --1280		: 1280x720
+	-3 --800		: 800x600
+	-4 --640		: 640x480 (This is default is no resolution flag is given)

 	Example usage:
-	java Stitch -p "C:\xkcd_images" -r
+	java Stitch -p "C:\xkcd_images" -2 -r -l 3

 # Controls